bhaskar2840/xylophone/README.md

 # Xylophone 🎹

-this project work on both android and ios and the user interface is show as in figure. there are  7 different color each corresponds to a different sound.
+this project work on both android and ios and the user interface is show as in figure. there are  7 different color each corresponds to a different sound...